How control is enforced

 • No detection of convergence across agent outputs

-Adaptablox intervention
+Runtime intervention

 Adaptablox detects and resolves convergence at runtime.

-• Convergent reasoning is identified before synthesis
+• Convergent reasoning is identified as a coordination failure before synthesis

 This evaluation occurs before outputs are combined, not after the result is produced.